drawbuildplay/drawbuildplay.github.io/content/blog/diy-outlet-in-drawer/index.md

 6. **Adjusting the Drawer (If Needed)**:
 If your drawer doesn't have enough space to accommodate the power strip cable, use a table saw to shorten the drawer sides by an inch.
 Reattach the back of the drawer after modifications.

-#### Advanced Options
+#### Make your DIY outlet even cooler

-For those looking to take this DIY project to the next level, consider installing custom wall outlets or grommets on the drawer.
-These can be directly plugged into the wall, offering a more integrated and streamlined look.
+If you want to make this project even cooler, consider installing custom wall outlets or grommets on the drawer.
+These can be directly plugged into the wall, offering a nicer/cleaner look.

-> **Safety Tip**: Always prioritize safety when handling electrical installations.
-If you're not confident in your DIY skills, don't hesitate to consult a professional.

-Installing drawer outlets is a straightforward and impactful DIY project.
-It not only adds a touch of modern convenience to your home but also elevates the overall aesthetics of your space.
-With a little effort, you can enjoy the benefits of a clutter-free, organized, and efficient home.

-Remember to share your DIY experiences and photos with us, and keep an eye out for more practical and transformative home improvement tips!